MDH and the Coronavirus

 Conferences and events

 All events on campus in Eskilstuna and Västerås are cancelled at the moment up to and including 28 March.
-This decision does not apply to public defences and licentiate seminars.

 Keep yourself updated